hydro-jules/f2py-experiments/2_fib_array_datatype/README.md

 end module fib
 ```

-Now, the following Python script is used to understand the behaviour for datatype mismatch with this special `intent`:
+Now, the following Python script is used to understand the behaviour for datatype mismatches with this special intention:

 ```python
 # file: test.py